rich-f-p/mini-project2/README.md

 ### Step

 * Fork and clone the repository through github.
-* Open in your choice of IDE and then open into a webrowser to view the webpage.
+* Open in your choice of IDE and then open into a Web browser to view the webpage.

-This gives you a view of the finieshed product.
+This gives you a view of the finished product.

 #### Credits
 Richard Ferry and Mateo Navarro